 • Trips may be amended due to weather conditions or the physical condition of the participants should our guides deem this advisable.

 • Respect other birdwatchers and be discreet.
-Be so kind to avoid disturbance of birds that are being observed.
+Be so kind as to avoid disturbance of birds that are being observed.

 • Explore nature’s great outdoors.
 Take only pictures, leave only footprints.